What happens at Formal Hall?

-Please use the online booking system to book onto a Formal Hall.
+Formal Hall bookings are made via the Dining Portal, using the credit on your University card.
+For guidance, please download our Dining Portal user guide (pdf).
 Further information regarding dietary requirements and costs, as well as students’ free formal hall allowance, is detailed below.

 - Booking and dietary requirements

-College members can view the available dates and make their Formal Hall bookings via the online booking system.
+College members can view the available dates and make their Formal Hall bookings via the Dining Portal.
 Bookings close at 12 noon the day before the dinner, although some dates will become fully booked before this time.

-When making a booking, members are requested to enter any dietary requirements in the information box provided.
+When making a booking, members are requested to select any dietary requirements from the list provided.
 College members also may book up to three guests and enter dietary requirements in the same way.
-Under the current circumstances, we ask members and their guests not to attend if you have any cold, fever or flu like symptoms.

-Please ensure that you carefully read the dress code and dining instructions in the sections below.
+Please ensure that you carefully read the dress code and dining instructions in the next section.
 College members are required to follow these instructions and ensure their guests do the same.

 The cost of Formal Halls are as follows:

-There is a small additional charge for the special menu on Burns' Night in Lent Term, which costs £25.40 for students/guests, and £36.60 for non-students/guests.
-The WCSA Hallowe'en Formal is for students only and costs £19.20.
+There is a small additional charge for the special menu on Burns' Night in Lent Term, which costs £29.70 for students, and £40.20 for non-students and guests.
+The WCSA Hallowe'en Dinner is for students only and costs £25.20.